 As with my previous post, when things are not going well the professional writer must establish a daily routine and stick to it.
-Writing is not an art, but a craft and the one who runs in the opposite direction from this craft because he/she lacks the inspiration is fooling themselves and is also depriving their bank account.
+Writing is not an art, but a craft, and the one who runs in the opposite direction from this craft because he/she lacks the inspiration is fooling themselves and is also depriving their bank account.

 Remember, there are all kinds of writers with all kinds of writing methods.
 And any method that helps you to convey your thoughts is the right method for you.
 Some people require silence while others put on their headsets melodically moving themselves along.
-Some write with a pen, some with a computer and others with a voice recorder.
+Some write with a pen, some with a computer, and others with a voice recorder.

-Some people write their first draft in one unending tirade then revise.
+Some people write their first draft in one unending tirade and then revise.
 While others struggle writing the second paragraph until they’ve tirelessly reworked the first.

 Please note rewriting is essential as it is the ethos of the writer’s world.
 Professional writers rewrite their sentences repeatedly and then rewrite what has been rewritten.